Chester-le-Street Amateur Rowing Club

 Chester-le-Street Amateur Rowing Club is a rowing club on the River Wear, based at the Riverside Sports Complex, Chester-le-Street, County Durham.
+The blade colours are red, royal blue and a white diagonal stripe; kit: red & royal blue.

 History

-The club was founded in 1888 initially rowing from a boathouse in a park that burnt down during the 1930s.
-After a dormant period the club was started again by Bob Heywood during the 1980s.
+The club was founded as Chester-le-Street Rowing Club in 1888, initially rowing from a boathouse in a park that burnt down during the 1930s.

+After a dormant period the club was started again by Bob Heywood during the 1980s and by 2001 had increased members to the point where more boats were needed.
+The club recorded 63 wins during 2001.

-In recent years the club has produced several national champions.
+In recent years the club has produced several national champions, with the most recent being at the 2025 British Rowing Club Championships.

-The British Rowing board took the decision to suspend the affiliation of the club with British Rowing effective from 2 August 2022.

-Club colours

-The blade colours are red, royal blue and a white diagonal stripe; kit: red & royal blue.